Cancer (young people)

 And those who are going through treatment I think, the most important thing is to be open.
 I think you've got to be very honest with yourself about how you're feeling.
 I think there's nothing wrong with, if you're not reacting very well to something, you have to accept that and make it aware, make doctors aware and, of how you are feeling and responding to treatment because there's no point fooling yourself or fooling someone else saying, 'This anti-sickness is working' if it's not.
 If it's not working tell them and they're more than happy to, to find something that does work so I think really be honest.
 Keep a track of things but don't get too obsessed with everything, you know.
 It's good to keep a record of, if it's relevant like blood count or weight, or, or maybe different medicines, to keep a list of medicines you've been prescribed and why.
 It's important to ask why, 'cos if a doctor gives you, say take such and such medicine, if you're not quite sure what it is just ask, that's what they're there for.
 If you say, 'I'm sorry what, what's that meant to be combating?' or 'How is that going to help me?' and then they can give it to you in, in simple kind of non-medicinal terms about, you know, 'Oh this is going to settle your stomach' or 'this is going to stop the pain', 'This is going to make you feel a bit better' this, you know, it's just.

-Advice about what was helpful during treatment
+What was helpful during treatment

 - Always remember that the nurses are there for you if you need help.

-- Try to keep occupied & find distractions - music, reading, painting, films can all help.
+- Try to keep occupied & find distractions: music, reading, painting, films can all help.

 Provides advice to other young people who had just been diagnosed with cancer and to those who...